Introduction

 Pre-Mediation Conference

-A short pre-mediation conference should be held no later than 24 hours’ prior to the mediation via the relevant online platform to discuss any issues pertinent to the mediation, to ensure that the mediation agreement has been signed, the system is working well and that all parties and the mediator are comfortable with the chosen platform.
+A short pre-mediation conference may be held no later than 24 hours’ prior to the mediation via the relevant online platform to discuss any issues pertinent to the mediation, to ensure that the mediation agreement has been signed, the system is working well and that all parties and the mediator are comfortable with the chosen platform.

 At that time, the mediator may also provide an updated estimate of fees so that the parties may make appropriate arrangements to secure their client’s share.